-- Where we obtain the consent of the data subject for processing operations involving personal data, Article 6 (1) lit. a) of the EU Genereal Data Protection Regulation (GDPR) serves as the legal basis for the processing of personal data.
+- Where we obtain the consent of the data subject for processing operations involving personal data, Art.
+6 (1) lit. a) EU Genereal Data Protection Regulation (GDPR) serves as the legal basis for the processing of personal data.

 - Insofar as the processing of personal data is necessary to fulfil a legal obligation to which our company is subject, Art.
 6 (1) lit. c) GDPR serves as the legal basis.

-- In cases where vital interests of the data subject or another natural person make it necessary to process personal data, Article 6 (1) lit. d) GDPR serves as the legal basis.
+- In cases where vital interests of the data subject or another natural person make it necessary to process personal data, Art.
+6 (1) lit. d) GDPR serves as the legal basis.

-- If the processing is necessary to safeguard a legitimate interest of our company or of a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the former interest, Article 6 (1) lit. f) of the GDPR serves as the legal basis for the processing.
+- If the processing is necessary to safeguard a legitimate interest of our company or of a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the former interest, Art.
+6 (1) lit. f) GDPR serves as the legal basis for the processing.

 Creation of log files

 With each call of the Internet page the BitBurst GmbH collects data and information by an automated system.
 These are stored in the log files of the server.
 The data is also stored in the log files of our system.
 These data are not stored together with other personal data of the user.